jkreisle/Baseball-Players-Weight-and-Home-Run-Relationship/README.md

 - batting average
 - home runs.

-I chose to create a visualization using d3.js and dimple.js because ___.
+I chose to create a visualization using d3.js and dimple.js because it allowed me to easily chart csv data and communicate my findings .

 ## Findings